 Traditional quilting history asserts that the majority of scrap quilts were 'make do' projects, quilts constructed from leftover patches in order to be thrifty, and use every scrap of fabric available.
 Many scrap quilts probably were made in that way, especially during hard times, but perhaps just as many scrap quilts were made by quilters who simply loved to sew with lots of fabrics.

-Today, it isn't unusual for quilters to develop large stashes of fabrics just so they have what they need on hand for a scrap quilt the next time a pattern suits their fancy.
+Today, it isn't unusual for quilters to have tons of scrap fabric laying around just so they have what they need on hand for a scrap quilt the next time a pattern suits their fancy.

 How to Choose Fabrics for Scrap Quilts